Cloudflare Durable Objects Runtime

 });

-}AgentRegistry with Factories
+};AgentRegistry with Factories

 The AgentRegistry supports both static registration and factory functions for dynamic agent creation.